almereyda/awesome-starred/README.md

 - [alameda-project/matorral](https://github.com/alameda-project/matorral) - An experiment to build a very simple project managent tool using Django/Python + Bulma.io CSS framework + Turbolinks + Django Channels
 - [kitplummer/clikan](https://github.com/kitplummer/clikan) - clikan is a super simple personal kanban board that runs in a CLI
 - [domlysz/BlenderGIS](https://github.com/domlysz/BlenderGIS) - Blender addons to make the bridge between Blender and geographic data
-- [LeMyst/WikibaseIntegrator](https://github.com/LeMyst/WikibaseIntegrator) - A Python module to manipulate data on a Wikibase instance through the MediaWiki Wikibase API and the Wikibase SPARQL endpoint.
+- [LeMyst/WikibaseIntegrator](https://github.com/LeMyst/WikibaseIntegrator) - A Python module to manipulate data on a Wikibase instance (like Wikidata) through the MediaWiki Wikibase API and the Wikibase SPARQL endpoint.
 - [aktionskarten/backend](https://github.com/aktionskarten/backend) -
 - [datopian/datahub-qa](https://github.com/datopian/datahub-qa) - :package: Bugs, issues and suggestions for datahub.io
 - [datasets/covid-19](https://github.com/datasets/covid-19) - Novel Coronavirus 2019 time series data on cases
 - [ciur/papermerge](https://github.com/ciur/papermerge) - Open Source Document Management System for Digital Archives (Scanned Documents)
 - [tracim/tracim](https://github.com/tracim/tracim) - Threads, files and pages with status and full history.
 All in the same place.
 - [vkbo/novelWriter](https://github.com/vkbo/novelWriter) - novelWriter is an open source plain text editor designed for writing novels.
-It supports a minimal markdown syntax for formatting text.
+It supports a minimal markdown-like syntax for formatting text.
 It is written with Python 3 (3.6+) and Qt 5 (5.3+) for cross-platform support.
 - [hannob/snallygaster](https://github.com/hannob/snallygaster) - Tool to scan for secret files on HTTP servers
 - [Musu1/Smart-Agriculture-System-](https://github.com/Musu1/Smart-Agriculture-System-) - A web App is developed using node-red and IBM cloud is used to send the sensor data to the app
 - [benbusby/whoogle-search](https://github.com/benbusby/whoogle-search) - A self-hosted, ad-free, privacy-respecting metasearch engine